Axelrod-Python/Axelrod/docs/how-to/use_different_stage_games.rst

 Note also that most strategies in Axelrod are Prisoners' Dilemma strategies, so behave as though they are playing the Prisoners' Dilemma; in the rock-paper-scissors example above, they will certainly never choose scissors (because their strategy action set is two actions!)

+For a more detailed tutorial on how to implement another game into Axelrod, :ref:`here is a tutorial using rock paper scissors as an example. <implement-new-games>`